ansible/ansible/docs/docsite/rst/galaxy/user_guide/installing_roles.rst

 Each role in the file will have one or more of the following attributes:

    src
      The source of the role.
-Use the format *username.role_name*, if downloading from Galaxy; otherwise, provide a URL pointing to a repository within a git based SCM.
+Use the format *namespace.role_name*, if downloading from Galaxy; otherwise, provide a URL pointing to a repository within a git based SCM.
 See the examples below.
 This is a required attribute. scm
      Specify the SCM.
 As of this writing only *git* or *hg* are allowed.
 See the examples below.
 Defaults to *git*.